What are people working on at SoundBio? Whatever they are interested in!

 BIONIC LEAF BIOREACTOR DEVELOPMENT KIT

 The Bionic Leaf Bioreactor Development Kit is a SoundBio Lab/Biospherics Working Group joint venture funded by a $100K Amazon Catalyst grant, a collaboration between Amazon and UW CoMotion.
 Its goal is to develop and disseminate a simple open source kit using Microbial Electrolysis Carbon Capture technology to demonstrate the removal of excess CO2 from ambient air by converting it into methane fuel and food.
-Such a device is one example of a “negative emissions” technology that could be used to mitigate against and even reverse the catastrophic buildup of CO2 in Earth’s atmosphere driving global climate change by mining carbon directly from the sky and sequestering it into useful products thus closing the carbon cycle and eventually reducing CO2 to pre-industrial levels.
+Such a device is one example of a “negative emissions” technology that may be used to mitigate against and even reverse the catastrophic buildup of CO2 in the earth’s atmosphere by mining carbon directly from the sky for product isolation.
 The project is educational in nature and will be the basis for courses and collaborations with other inventors and tinkerers.

 Project Team Lead: Mark E. Minie

 Team: Michal Galdzicki, Herbert Sauro, Zach Mueller

 The goal of the Ministat project is to build an open-source, multiplexed chemostat for DIY bio labs.
 A chemostat permits the culture of cells in a controlled, steady-state environment for optimal growth.
 We want this to be a flexible system that allows the rapid design and implementation of fermentation for microbiology experiment.